Finance Minister to meet with troika to begin negotiations

 Mr. Hardouvelis’ goal will be to receive approval for tax cuts and relaxation of program’s austerity in 2015, in compliance with the Prime Minister’s recent proclamations.
 To this end, he will argue that the coalition government has exceeded its bailout goal for a third year running and that Greece has the best fiscal performance in the EU.
 An unnamed Finance Ministry officer commented that the primary surplus for 2014 will be 1.7% GDP (3 billion euros).

-The troika however is basing its figures on the IMF report from June, which predicted a 2-billion-euro budget gap (which in turn has been revised to 2.5 billion euros).
+The troika however is basing its divs on the IMF report from June, which predicted a 2-billion-euro budget gap (which in turn has been revised to 2.5 billion euros).
 The troika also seems determined not to accept reducing goals bellow the 3% GDP mark.
 The estimations of growth for 2015 will be a main parameter in the negotiations.

 The main areas of discussion will be employment relations (and collective dismissals in particular), revising wages in the public sector, reforming the pension and insurance system and addressing the red loans.